azutoolkit/cql/docs/guides/active-record-with-cql/cql-record-models.md

 # CQL Record Models

-The `Cql::Record` module in the CQL toolkit is a crucial part of the Object-Relational Mapping (ORM) system in Crystal.
+The `CQL::Record` module in the CQL toolkit is a crucial part of the Object-Relational Mapping (ORM) system in Crystal.
 It allows you to define models that map to tables in your database and provides a wide array of functionalities for querying, inserting, updating, and deleting records.
-In this guide, we'll explore how the `Cql::Record` module works and how to use it effectively.
+In this guide, we'll explore how the `CQL::Record` module works and how to use it effectively.

 ### **What is the `Record` Module?**

-The `Cql::Record` module is a mixin that provides your Crystal structs with the ability to interact with database tables, treating them as Active Record-style models.
+The `CQL::Record` module is a mixin that provides your Crystal structs with the ability to interact with database tables, treating them as Active Record-style models.
 This means that each model represents a table in your database, and each instance of that model represents a row within that table.

-***
+---

 ## Basic Setup: Defining a Schema